cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 entropy and SHOULD be of length `Nh` bytes or longer.
 Using a PSK longer than 32 bytes but shorter than `Nh` bytes is permitted.

-HPKE is specified to use HKDF as the key derivation function.
-HKDF is not designed to slow down dictionary attacks; see {{?RFC5869}}.
-Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the PSK; in scenarios in which the adversary knows the KEM shared secret `shared_secret` and has access to an oracle that allows distinguishing between a good and a wrong PSK, it can perform PSK-recovering attacks.
+HPKE is specified to use HKDF as its key derivation function.
+HKDF is not designed to slow down dictionary attacks (see {{?RFC5869}}).
+Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the
+PSK: In scenarios in which the adversary knows the KEM shared secret `shared_secret` and has access to an oracle that distinguishes between a good and a wrong PSK, it can perform PSK-recovering attacks.
 This oracle can be the decryption operation on a captured HPKE ciphertext or any other recipient behavior that is observably different when using a wrong PSK.